faisalfakih/Gmail-Spam-Botting/README.md

-Hi this is a quick script that I made for spam botting google accounts Please read the 'Read First' folder before doing anything else
+Hi this is a quick script that I made for spam botting google accounts.

+Please read the 'Read First' folder before doing anything else